Multi-Service Center South: San Francisco’s Largest and Most Extensive Homeless Shelter

 San Francisco, CA 94107

 Imagine living your life without knowing when you’ll be able to take a shower, whether you’re going to be able to eat that day, or where you’re going to sleep that night.
 Sadly, this is the reality for nearly 7,000 people in San Francisco alone.
-The city also includes almost 1,500 unaccompanied homeless youth, 92% of which have no form of shelter, the highest percentage in the country.
+This number does not include the city’s 1,500 unaccompanied homeless youth, where 92% have no form of shelter, the highest percentage in the country.

 Without the basic necessities that so many of us take for granted, it is nearly impossible for the hundreds of men, women and children living under these conditions to break the cycle of homelessness.
-At St. Vincent de Paul Society’s Multi-Service Center South shelter (MSC South), our mission starts with providing for the basic needs of the city’s homeless population, and extends to offer the care, guidance and personal support necessary for each and every person to truly thrive and rebuild their lives.
+At SVDP-SF’s homeless shelter (MSC South), our mission starts with providing for the basic needs of the city’s homeless population, and extends to offer the care, guidance and personal support necessary for each and every person to truly thrive and rebuild their lives.

 Offering Shelter and Support to San Francisco’s

 Our shelter is the largest homeless shelter in Northern California, offering a wide range of services and assistance programs aimed to improve the basic quality of life for the individuals and families we serve.
 Each day, we shelter, feed, and support over 340 homeless men and women, in addition to providing drop-in care to another 70 people struggling to find adequate food or shelter throughout the city.

-Our care begins with covering the basic needs of our clients, and extends to a comprehensive assortment of assistance programs to help them make the transition off the streets and back into the world.
+Our care begins with covering the basic needs of our clients, and extends to a comprehensive assortment of supportive programs that help them transition off the streets and back into the world.

 - clean beds